-There may be numerous reasons for the lack of candidates running for office, but in my opinion, the citizens of New Bedford deserve to be given a choice between several qualified candidates for all elected, political offices.
+The 2017 New Bedford election cycle is upon us and the final day for potential candidates to turn in nomination papers is August 15, 2017.
 The process to become a candidate for a New Bedford office is simple, but there are strict requirements and timelines that must be fulfilled.

 It is important that potential candidates understand the election cycle timeline, the requirements to get on the ballot, the rules established by the election commission, and the office positions available.
-Your number one resource is Maria Tomasia at the New Bedford elections office.
-She can be reached at (508) 979-1420.
+Your number one resource is the New Bedford elections office at (508) 979-1420.